University of Missouri Tuition and Fees

 Certificates

-The MU Extension is the hub for Mizzou’s continuing education programming, which includes a variety of custom trainings, courses, and certifications in a wide range of industries and topics, from coding to supply chain management to veterinary continuing education and more.
-Prices vary depending on the topic, length of session, etc. For example, a 16-week online class in supply-chain management is $1,626, while Advanced Oral French, a 16-week continuing education class for teachers is $500.
+The MU Extension is the hub for Mizzou’s continuing education programming, which includes a variety of custom training classes, courses, and certifications in a wide range of industries and topics, from coding to supply chain management to veterinary continuing education and more.
+Prices vary depending on the topic, length of session, etc. For example, a 16-week online, graduate-level class in supply-chain management is $8,190, while other courses, such as language lessons, may be several hundred dollars.

 Campus Housing Expenses